strimzi/strimzi-kafka-oauth/README.md

 If re-authentication is enabled, the session timeout is enforced as the expiry time of the access token.
 By using re-authentication the multiple 'lightweight' sessions can follow one another over the same network connection for as long as the connection isn't closed or interrupted due to processes restarting or due to network issues.

-If for some reason you can't enable re-authentication or don't want to use it, and if you want to invalidate the session when access token expires, but aren't using `KeycloakRBACAuthorizer`, which does this automatically (since version 0.6.0 of this library), you can use the `OAuthSessionAuthorizer` to enforce token expiry mid-session.
+If for some reason you can't enable re-authentication or don't want to use it, and if you want to invalidate the session when access token expires, but aren't using `KeycloakAuthorizer`, which does this automatically (since version 0.6.0 of this library), you can use the `OAuthSessionAuthorizer` to enforce token expiry mid-session.

 `OAuthSessionAuthorizer` works by checking the access token expiry on every operation performed, and denies all access after the token has expired.
 As long as the token has not yet expired (it may have been recently invalidated at authorization server but the Kafka broker may not yet know about it) the authorization is delegated to the delegate authorizer.